MarkRobitaille/COMP3040A2/README.md

 ### GitHub

-[GitHub](https://github.com/) is a website that provides hosting for users' project repositories.
-GitHub provides users with the functionality to manage their projects using version control.
+[GitHub](https://github.com/) is a website that provides hosting for a user's project repositories.
+GitHub gives users the functionality to manage their projects using version control.

 ### GitHub Pages

 [GitHub Pages](https://pages.github.com/) is a feature offered by GitHub.
 It provides users with the ability to freely host static webpages.
-GitHub Pages is fully integrated with Jekyll, meaning that the process of converting a Markdown file to a webpage is simple and straightforward.
+GitHub Pages is fully integrated with Jekyll, meaning that the process of converting a Markdown file into a webpage is simple and straightforward.

 ---
 ## Prerequisites